gittuf/gittuf/docs/cli/gittuf_rsl_skip-rewritten.md

 ### Synopsis

-The 'skip-rewritten' command adds an RSL annotation to skip reference entries that point to commits no longer present in the given Git reference, useful when the history of a branch has been rewritten and some RSL entries refer to commits that no longer exist on the branch.
+The 'skip-rewritten' command adds an RSL annotation to skip reference entries that point to commits no longer present in the given Git reference.
+It is used after a branch's history has been rewritten, when some RSL entries refer to commits that no longer exist on the branch.

 ```
 gittuf rsl skip-rewritten [flags]